Spring Recess

 Literature invites you to embrace the familiar, engage with the strange, make friends for a lifetime, lose yourself, find yourself, and inhabit other realities as you make sense of your own.

-Are Literature classes different from other English classes you’ve taken?
+Are literature classes different from other English classes you've taken?

 Yes, very much so.
 While our courses do require writing, you’ll focus primarily on reading and responding rather than practice in composition skills.
+All of our classes, provide both lecture and opportunities for lively discussion.

 Do Literature classes transfer?

 Yes, literature classes are an engaging way to fulfill the Humanities requirement in IGETC and all other transfer programs.
+Our literature classes are also corequisites toward th completion of our Creative Writing Certificate program.

 Can I major in English?